-3. Mark you absent if you missed the class because of any of the following extenuating circumstances:
+Your instructor will mark you absent if you missed the class because of any of the following extenuating circumstances:

-- a.
-Illness, verified by a doctor's note
+- Illness, verified by a doctor's note

-- b.
-Hospitalization
+- Hospitalization

-- c.
-Family/personal emergency (e.g., accident, death)
+- Family/personal emergency (e.g., accident, death)

-- d.
-Legal matters (court appearance, etc.)
+- Legal matters (court appearance, etc.)

 You should notify the Academic Advisor as soon as possible if you find yourself in any of the extenuating circumstances described above.
 Your absence will be marked "excused" when you provide documentation to the Academic Advisor about the circumstance you were in.
 Students with medically documented long-term and chronic illnesses that result in absences must meet with their academic advisor to determine the best plan of action.